Why Do Cats Hiss? How to Solve Your Cat Hissing ProblemReading Time: 4 minutes

 If you’ve ruled out other possible cat hissing triggers, Kitty may be in pain.
 For example, an arthritic cat may hiss after jumping from a chair.
 Another clue to discomfort is flinching while being petted.

 Once you suspect pain is causing hissing, take your cat to a veterinarian.
 Also, schedule a check-up if you can’t pinpoint the root of moodiness.
 There may be environmental factors you haven’t considered.
 If your vet doesn’t know the source of cat hissing, ask the doctor for a referral to a cat behaviorist.
-Alternatively, use this locator tool to find a cat behavior consultant near you.

 No More Cat Hissing Equals a Happy Cat and Happy You!